minlawi/auto-scaling-nginx-alb-terraform/README.md

 }</pre>

-* **5.** After updating the profile name and backend block in the providers.tf file located in the auto-scaling-nginx-alb-terraform directory, proceed with building the infrastructure.
+* **5.** After updating the profile name and backend block in the providers.tf file located in the auto-scaling-nginx-alb-terraform directory, proceed with building the blue environment.

 <pre>terraform init
 terraform validate